sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/4500 - field-order.md

    1. Run all computed fields that aren't Suppress Output methods.
    2. Run Suppress Output fields.

 3. Run sections (“documents inside documents”).
-Sensible cordons off a document range and extract fields or computed fields from it independently.
+Sensible cordons off a document range and extracts fields or computed fields from it independently.
 Suited to complex repeating data.

 4. Return all fields, computed fields, and sections.